EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We have spent the most time trying to set things up on cloud and waiting for our model to train seeing as we also did the training multiple times.
-We also struggled with other functionalities of the Cloud, and especially how to combine these.
-It was a struggle to find the bucket when training, and finding the model checkpoint when deploying the inference api.
+We also struggled with other functionalities of the Cloud, and especially how to combine these different services.
+It was a struggle to find the data in the bucket when training in cloud, and finding the model checkpoint when deploying the inference api.
+We found it difficult to debug in cloud aand also frustrating to have to wait a long time for an error.
 To overcome the challenges we have asked the TA's or chatgpt for help.

 Another struggle was delegating the different tasks in the project, as many tasks builds on one another, eg it is hard to work on training in the cloud if the bucket is not set up, or the final training script is not done.
+To overcome this we worked a lot with mock data, ie we uploaded a few images to the bucket or an old checkpoint such that we could continue working on other tasks while waiting for the dependencies to be fully completed.
+This allowed us to make progress on separate components of the project without being blocked by unfinished elements, ensuring that we could test parts of the workflow and stay on schedule.

 ### Question 31